apache/druid/docs/tutorials/tutorial-batch.md

 You will be taken to the task view with the focus on the newly created task.
 The task view is set to auto refresh, wait until your task succeeds.

-When a tasks succeeds it means that it built one or more segments that will now be picked up by the data servers.
+When a task succeeds it means that it built one or more segments that will now be picked up by the data servers.

 Navigate to the `Datasources` view from the header.